ssuchir/Tic-Tac-Toe-Project--Client-/README.md

 Tic Tac toe

-This application will eventually allow the user to fully play a game of tic tac toe.
+This application allows the user to fully play a game of tic tac toe.

 User Stories
 As a user, I want to play multiple games with someone sitting next to me.
 As a user, I want to be able to log in and save games.
-As a user, I want to be able to access my game from any device.
+As a user, I want to be able to play a game from any device.
-As a user, I want to be able to see my past games (W/L) and perhaps the board itself.
+As a user, I want to be able to see my past games played and any other possible statistics.

 Technologies Used
 jQuery